* This is an update version of a study done by Glenn Grimes which was partially funded by the National Pork Board.

 Source: Glenn Grimes for years before 2003, USDA/AMS for years after 2003

-Negotiated purchases were the lightest hogs with an average carcass weight of 199.89 pounds in 2011.
-Other Market Formula hogs were the heaviest at 207.76 pounds on average.
+Negotiated purchases on a carcass weight basis were the lightest hogs with an average weight of 198.67 pounds in 2010.
+Other Market Formula hogs were the heaviest at 205.43 pounds on average.

 The base hog price is determined before premiums or discounts.
-The net price includes price adjustments for weight, leanness, delivery time, transportation, etc. Both the base price and the net price were lowest in 2011 for Other Market Formula hogs.
-In 2011, the base price was highest for the market formula hogs and the net price was highest for Packer Sold hogs.
+The net price includes price adjustments for weight, leanness, delivery time, transportation, etc. Both the base price and the net price were lowest in 2010 for Other Market Formula hogs.
+The base price and the net price both were highest in 2010 for Packer Sold hogs.

-In 2011, the average price of MPR hogs purchased on a live weight basis on the spot or cash market was $68.26/cwt.
-That equaled 78.4% of the average carcass base price and 75.5% of the average carcass net price of Negotiated carcass weight purchases.
-MPR data indicate the average dressing percent for barrows and gilts in 2011 was approximately 75.9%.
+In 2010, the average price of MPR hogs purchased on a live weight basis on the spot or cash market was $56.97/cwt.
+That equaled 78.6% of the average carcass base price and 75.9% of the average carcass net price of Negotiated carcass weight purchases.
+MPR data indicate the average dressing percent for barrows and gilts in 2010 was approximately 75.9%.

 There is limited data available on hog pricing methods prior to the beginning of MPR data in mid 2001.
 My colleague, Glenn Grimes, did some initial surveys of packer pricing methods beginning in the early 1990s.
 The results are presented in Table 3.